thiagomdiniz/zabbix/Topobbix/README.md

 ![example2](READMEImages/topobbix2.png)

-You can also use links on Zabbix maps:
+You can also use URLs on Zabbix maps with the {HOSTGROUP.ID} macro:

 ![example3](READMEImages/topobbix3.png)